Despite what we tell everyone, most of us are NOT having a good day.

 So I’ve decided to create some different metrics, ones that are entirely within my control and allow for the flexibility needed to live within this ever-changing state called life.

-Did I treat my body well?
++ Did I try my best?

 What metrics do YOU use to determine whether or not you’ve had a good day?
 I’d love for you to email me personally at [email protected] and let me know.